ahmadoji01/pradipa-marketplace/README.md

     > Enter passphrase (empty for no passphrase): [Type a passphrase]
     > Enter same passphrase again: [Type passphrase again]

 Then open your GitHub profile setting page.
-Go to SSH and GPG keys tab and add your newly generated SSH key there.
+Go to SSH and GPG keys tab by [clicking here](https://github.com/settings/keys) and add your newly generated SSH key there.
 Depends on where your SSH key is generated, you can see your generated SSH public key by running the following command

     cat ~/.ssh/id_ed25519.pub